hetal69/hetal69/README.md

-- 👋 Hi, I’m Hetal Prajapati, a Data Analyst and Software Developer passionate about leveraging data to drive impactful insights.
+- 👋 Hi, I’m Hetal Prajapati, currently working as a **Data Analyst** and Software Developer passionate about leveraging data to drive impactful insights.
 - 👀 I’m interested in data science, machine learning, AI, and creating efficient data workflows.
 - 🌱 I’m currently learning advanced machine learning techniques and exploring cloud technologies like Azure.
 - 💞️ I’m looking to collaborate on data analytics, AI projects, and building data pipelines for innovative solutions.
 - 📫 How to reach me hetudp@gmail.com or via [LinkedIn](https://www.linkedin.com/in/hetal-prajapati/)
-- 😄 Pronouns: She/Her
 - ⚡ Fun fact: I love solving puzzles and exploring new coding challenges!

 <!---